Michelle Carlson artwork currently at 20 North Gallery

 419-241-2400 or firstname.lastname@example.org

 Michelle Carlson grew up in the suburbs of Chicago.
 Carlson received her BFA in Printmaking and Photography from Bradley University in Peoria (Illinois) and her MFA specializing in Printmaking at Bowling Green State University (Ohio).
 Her personal artwork primarily uses the media of printmaking, photography, bookmaking and drawing and explores human interaction and relationships through various imagery.
 During her former role as Programs Coordinator and then Artist and Youth Services Coordinator at The Arts Commission in Toledo (Ohio), Michelle’s passion for making a difference in the lives of youth deepened.
 She is grateful to have had community teaching opportunities as a result of separate partnerships with Toledo’s YWCA, the Juvenile Court, the Toledo Museum of Art, Handmade Toledo and Art Supply Depo in the form of hands-on workshops.
 These sessions aimed to introduce the media of screen printing while providing an outlet for personal self-expression for all ages.
 Michelle is currently exploring career options in Special Education as she holds positions as a paraprofessional in the public school setting.
+In 2019, Carlson returned to Toledo to present her most recent series of work in a two-artist exhibit, Falling Into Place: Michelle Carlson & Bill Horvath at 20 North Gallery.

 My work explores an interest in the interaction between the micro and the macro in organic life, as it is symbolic of the social relationships between humans.
 I create organic forms—inspired by wounds, microorganisms, and organ systems—to co-habitate in one composition, so that I may explore the concepts of nurturing dependency and parasitic existence evident in relationships.
 The use of rich color and texture embeds these necessary and tragic relationships with a delicate, alluring tenderness.